Achille Manfredini

 While born in Catanzaro, Calabria, his family hailed from Milan.
-He graduated from the Politechnic institute of Milan.
+He graduated from the Politechnic Institute of Milan.
 His monumental architecture exerted some influence on the futurist architect Antonio Sant'Elia.

-Circa 1910, Manfredini developed a controversial project for a 14 story skyscraper planned for the piazza where the former church of San Giovanni in Conca was located.
+Circa 1910, Manfredini developed a controversial project for a 14-storey skyscraper planned for the piazza where the former church of San Giovanni in Conca was located.
 The project was derided by critics as an Americanata.
-The opinions of skyscraper in central Milan were divided among prominent architects of the time.
+The opinions of skyscrapers in central Milan were divided among prominent architects of the time.
 The project was supported by Luigi Broggi and opposed by Luca Beltrami.

 He became founder and editor of the trade journal for architecture and engineering Monitore tecnico, which began publication in 1894.